-- (1) All boundaries of ballast tanks and deep tanks used for water ballast within the cargo length area are to be pressure tested.
-For fuel oil tanks within the cargo length area, representative tanks are to be pressure tested. - (2) The Surveyor may extend the tank testing as deemed necessary.
-[See Guidance] - (3) Tank testing of fuel oil tanks is to be carried out with a head of liquid to the highest point that liquid will rise under service conditions.
+(1) All boundaries of ballast tanks and deep tanks used for water ballast within the cargo length area are to be pressure tested.
+For fuel oil tanks within the cargo length area, representative tanks are to be pressure tested.

+- (2) The Surveyor may extend the tank testing as "deemed necessary".
+(2023) - Note: The term "deemed necessary" means the cases as specified in Ch 1, 801, 4 of the Guidance. - (3) Tank testing of fuel oil tanks is to be carried out with a head of liquid to the highest point that liquid will rise under service conditions.
 Tank testing of fuel oil tanks may be spacially considered based on a satisfactory external examination of the tank boundaries, and a confirmation from the Master stating that the pressure testing has been carried out according to the requirements with satisfactory results. - 7.
 Additional Annual Survey requirements for single hold cargo ships (See 1501.
 1 (1)) after determining compliance with SOLAS II-1/25 (2020)

-For ships(Refer to the 1502.
-7) complying with the requirements of SOLAS II-1/25 for hold water level detectors, the Special Survey is to include an examination and a test of the all water ingress detection system and their alarms.
+For ships(Refer to the 1502, 7) complying with the requirements of SOLAS II-1/25 for hold water level detectors, the Special Survey is to include an examination and a test of the all water ingress detection system and their alarms.